baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 Engine loads the list of modules from the [var/db/openedge/module/module.yml](https://github.com/baidu/openedge/tree/5010a0d8a4fc56241d5febbc03fdf1b3ec28905e/example/docker/var/db/openedge/module/module.yml) configuration in the working directory and starts the modules one by one in the order of the list.
 Engine will start a daemon coroutine for each module to monitor the module status.
 If the module exits abnormally, it will restart or exit according to the module's [Restart Policy](../tutorials/local/Config-interpretation.md#application-configuration).
 When master is closing, engine will close all modules one by one in the reverse order of the list.

-_**TIP**: The working directory can be specified by -w when OpenEdge is started.
+_**TIP**: The working directory can be specified by `-w` when OpenEdge is started.
 The default is the directory above the directory where OpenEdge executables are located._

-In docker container mode, the module is started as a docker container by the docker client using the docker image specified by the entry configuration, and automatically joins the custom docker network (openedge).
+In docker container mode, the module is started as a docker container by the docker client using the docker image specified by the `entry` configuration, and automatically joins the custom docker network (openedge).
 Since the docker comes with a DNS server, the modules can communicate with each other through the module name.
-In addition, the module can expose the port through the expose configuration; the resources that can be used by the module are restricted by the resources configuration, and currently the CPU, memory, and process limit are supported.
+In addition, the module can expose the port through the `expose` configuration; the resources that can be used by the module are restricted by the `resources` configuration, and currently the CPU, memory, and process limit are supported.
 [Configuration Reference](../tutorials/local/Config-interpretation.md#application-configuration)

-In docker container mode, the working directory of the module in the container is the root directory: /; the configuration path is: /etc/openedge/module.yml; the resource files directory is: /var/db/openedge/module/<module name>; the persistent data output directory is: /var/db/openedge/volume/<module name>; the log output directory is: /var/log/openedge/<module name>.
+In docker container mode, the working directory of the module in the container is the root directory: `/`; the configuration path is: `/etc/openedge/module.yml`; the resource files directory is: `/var/db/openedge/module/<module name>`; the persistent data output directory is: `/var/db/openedge/volume/<module name>`; the log output directory is: `/var/log/openedge/<module name>`.
 The docker volumes mapping is as follows:

 > - \<openedge_host_work_dir>/var/db/openedge/module/<module_name>/module.yml:/etc/openedge/module.yml
 > - \<openedge_host_work_dir>/var/db/openedge/module/<module_name>:/var/db/openedge/module/<module_name>